Saturday, June 7, 2008

 Concerning the nachash, the infamous snake, there is no question in my mind that it is a reference to that same power known in yoga as kundalini/serpent power.
 There was reference in this discussion to Jewish teachings warning against involvement with such a thing.
 Yoga teaches to approach such power with proper preparation and great caution, as it is the most subtle, but greatest, power of all manifestation, from which the rest of manifest life emanates.
 I believe the traditional restrictions on studying Kabalah served a similar purpose to assure proper preparation before approaching such potency.
 The kundalini is also described in yoga as the feminine aspect of The One dwelling within all manifestation, by which all manifestation is made possible, and through which one can spiritually develop and use as a tool to commune with The One.
 There is thus also no doubt in my mind that what is called “kundalini” in yoga is the same as what is called “Shechinah” in Judaism, the presence of The One dwelling amidst manifest life.
 In fact, the consonants for “Shechinah” are phonetically similar to the consonants of “Nachash” reversed.
 The true function performed by the serpent in the Garden was to act as an agent of The One to complete the task of bringing manifest life as we know it into being, by causing primordial Man/Woman to be propelled out of the Garden into the life of manifestation and duality as we know it, retaining both the “good” knowledge to remember that all emanates from The One, and the “evil” inclination to forget that and become lost in a sense of separation, the primary root of all evil.
 Pharaoh was the ultimate expression of this worldly power and sense of separation gone astray and deified as the Be-All-and-End-All, represented by none other than the same serpent embodied in his headdress.
 Moses’ first encounter with Pharaoh was to illustrate that this ultimate of earthly power of manifestation was not to be deified, but rather to be used as our support to praise and do the work of The One from which it emanated: it served as his walking stick/his ability to function in the world (the Hebrew word for the snake that emanated from Moses’ staff is none other than “nachash”).
 “Thy rod and thy staff, they comfort me.”
 It is indeed tricky to take the snake by the tail, as Moses did, but that is what is necessary to achieve the mastery of life which leads to the ability to become the perfect humble servant to the Originator of life.

-Quote of the Week 387 - Silence and Solitude
+Quote of the Week 391 - The Song of the Bird

-Quote of the Week 387 - Silence and Solitude
+Quote of the Week 391 - The Song of the Bird

 Meditation (Click your selection, scroll down to view it)